LispCookbook/cl-cookbook/error_handling.md

 ~~~

-It's better if we give more information when we create this condition, so let's use slots:
+It's better if we give more information to it when we create a condition, so let's use slots:

 ~~~lisp
 (define-condition my-division-by-zero (error)